Merkoba/Hue/README.md

 "disconnect_timeout_delay"
 >Some disconnection types have a buffer so cases like reloading doesn't trigger the left/joined messages.
 This is how long the timeout is before showing the user disconnected as well as removing it internally.

+"profile_image_diameter"
+>The diameter of the cropped profile image selected by the user.

 ## The following reside in config.secret.json

 "youtube_api_key"